Cambridge House Hotel and Residences

 The scheme proposes a new signature chef restaurant and hotel bar, both accessible to the public from Piccadilly, a spa with pool, cellar wine bar, classically finished lounges, meeting rooms and grand ballroom.

 In addition to the retained buildings, the scheme features an equal quantity of new build construction that will enable guests and residents to benefit from an exceptional degree of amenity.
 Guest rooms are exceptionally large throughout and the scale of the grandest suites, with their ornate 5.4m high ceilings, are truly of a different age.

 The ground floor entrance lobby is proposed to be modified to establish a visual connection of spaces and symmetry creating an entrance experience befitting 94 Piccadilly’s grand, Palladian architectural style.
-A two-faced clock is proposed to be relocated to open up the connection between entrance lobby and grand stair, where the non-original balustrade will be replaced with a more authentic historical design.

 The restaurant will be over two storeys with connecting lightwell and theatre kitchen with seating available in the existing vaulted spaces below Piccadilly.
 The original shopfront design of cut glass and geometric window arch infills will be restored to form the restaurant windows based on found historic photographs and original design drawings.

 The piano nobile; the principal floor at Cambridge House, is arranged in ‘enfilade’; that is a suite of rooms formally aligned with each other, in this case arranged around the central stair.
 This historic arrangement of spaces, including the octagonal, former study used by Palmerston, will be made available to the public to experience during Open House weekends giving unprecedented public access to this formidable example of London and British built history.